chavarera/PythonScript/DataStructureAndAlgorithm/InsertionOnLinkedList.md

 #Simple Initialization of Single Linked List
 class SingleLinkedList:

-    #Constructor of an class
+    #Constructor of a class
     def _init_(self):
-        #Member of single linked list.
+        #Member of the single linked list.
-        self.start_node=None #Set to None for Initilization
+        self.start_node=None #Set to None for Initialization

     def InsertAtbegin(self,data):
         ''' Used To insert a new Node at the begining of Linked list'''